History

 Our location is certified in Equine Facilitated Learning from the Herd Institute, Horsepower Reading Certified, and Stable Moments Certified.

 We follow the Stable Moments Activities to work on life skills utilizing horses, EFL Herd Model, and Horsepowered Reading activities.
-The participants we serve learn to ride horses independently and help train horses using clicker trainig, target training, and natural horsemanship, along with riding.
+The participants we serve learn to ride horses independently and help train horses using clicker training, target training, and natural horsemanship, along with riding.

 Education and training